Damavand College: Presidents

 Professor D. Ray Heisey (1932–2011), was the second president, serving from Fall 1975 until 1978.
 In 1978 he return to his position as professor of Rhetoric and Communication at the Kent State University in Ohio.

-Carolyn Spatta, a cultural Geographer was the third and the last president of Damavand College that was taken over by the Iranian Government in 1979 when the Islamic Revolution replaced the Pahlavi Dynasty.
-In 1995 with Susan Christine Seymour, she wrote Asian College Women's Aspirations: A Comparative Study of the Effects of Maternal employment in which Damavand College has been named as one of the nine colleges that joined Asian Women Institutes in 1971 and in 1975 the organization to share its concern about women’s higher education in Asia.
+Carolyn Spatta, a cultural Geographer was the third and the last president of Damavand College that was taken over by the Iranian Government in 1979 when the Islamic Revolution replaced the Pahlavi dynasty.
+In 1995 with Susan Christine Seymour, she wrote Asian College Women's Aspirations: A Comparative Study of the Effects of Maternal employment in which Damavand College has been named as one of the nine colleges that joined Asian Women Institutes in 1971 and in 1975 the organization to share its concern about women's higher education in Asia.

 Professor Mehdi Mohaghegh became the president of the college after the victory of the Revolution in February 1979.
 He was from Tehran University and one of the Professors of Persian Literature in the college.
 His presidency was short as with the formation of the Cultural Revolution in 1980, Damavand was amalgamated into what is now Allameh Tabatabai University and its existence came to an end.

 Asian Women Institute

-In 1975, nine colleges of the Asian Women's Institute including Damavand College that had been founded as Christian Colleges, joined together to share their concerns about women’s higher education in Asia.
+In 1975, nine colleges of the Asian Women's Institute including Damavand College that had been founded as Christian Colleges, joined to share their concerns about women's higher education in Asia.
 Earlier than that in 1971 representatives of those colleges agreed to plan for a joint organization.
 They are all still active with the same goals except for Damavand College that was closed in 1979 prior to the Islamic Revolution of Iran.